Chocolate Chip Cookies

 Notes

-Remove the cookies from the hot baking tray to cool down on a wire rack.
-This will stop them continuing to cook but be careful not to break them!
+• Remove the cookies from the hot baking tray to cool down on a wire rack.
+This will stop them from continuing to cook, but be careful not to break them!

-• If you don’t want a super soft cookie add half white sugar and half brown sugar.
+• Add half white sugar and half brown sugar if you don’t want a super soft cookie.
 The brown sugar keeps the cookies moist but white sugar helps the cookie spread more and crisp.

-• Keep your butter soft but still cold to help the cookies stay thick and chunky.
+• Keep your butter soft but still slightly chilled to help the cookies stay thick and chunky.

 Recommended Products